bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Mount, responsive, proscenium, and theatre values can just be aggregate selectors.
 Basically, get rid of everything in window that's not the window width and height.
 Replace in map state to props first.
 * Also, the listeners.
 * Make isActivated and isSelected selectors.
-* Remove extraneous bit number helpers used only by players now.

 # Ongoing Gatsby tasks
 * Dynamic routes for song indices